 Athens (GR), Thessaloniki (GR), Kortrijk (BE), Terni (IT), Amsterdam (NL), Essen (GE) and online.

-One of the most important but least discussed crisis today in Europe is that of imagination.
-This crisis makes us unable to produce new visions for our communities' present and future.
-We will work against policies of 'no alternative' and offer the stage back to people and their common imagination.
+The most important but least discussed crisis today in Europe is the crisis of social imagination.
+This makes us unable to produce new visions for the 21st century.
+The project works against capitalist policies of 'no alternative' and offers the stage back to people's rich common social imaginaries.

-In a year, an innovative imaginative tool for radical political action will have been created and used by people's communities in different European countries, contributing to democratic practices and the emergence of sociopolitical alternatives in them, against a Europe of 'no alternatives'.
+In a year, two innovative tools for radical social exchange and political action will have been created and used by people's communities in different European countries, contributing to democratic practices and the emergence of sociopolitical alternatives, against a Europe of 'no alternative'.

-The last three years, my work focuses on the creation of modes of sociability that cultivate and support common social creativity and imagination.
-The project is part of this research, which aims to offer tools, through theatre and performance, for the emergence of alternative social imaginaries.
+The last three years, our work focuses on the creation of modes of sociability that cultivate and support common social creativity and imagination.
+The project is part of this research and offers tools, through art, philosophy and technology, for the emergence of alternative social imaginaries.

 The symposia and online platform created will address/include groups from different backgrounds and ages: international artists and art workers, EU citizens, teenagers and university students, workers of EU institutions, minorities of Muslims and Greeks in Belgium and minorities in other EU cities.